Authority Monitoring Report (AMR)

 - The extent to which the planning policies set out in the borough’s Local Plan are being achieved.

 It also includes a five year housing land supply position statement.

 Current status of the AMR

-The 2020 AMR also monitors nine of the borough's made neighbourhood plans and these monitoring reports can be viewed in Appendix 5.
+The 2021 AMR also monitors ten of the borough's made neighbourhood plans and these monitoring reports can be viewed in Appendix 5.

 The AMR can also be read in conjunction with the council's Profile of the Borough.
 It supports the AMR in providing data on population demographics, economic and social issues and population forecasts/projections for the borough.